Alumin112/Alumin112/README.md

-If anyone wanna contact me am available on discord...
-Bunch-of-cells#1468
+If anyone wanna contact me am available on discord... bunchofcells